kinopio-club/kinopio-help/posts/minimap.md

 ---
-title: Minimap
+title: Minimap and Table of Contents
 tags: ['Getting Around']
 color: 'pink'
 ---

 Get a birds eye view perspective and jump around big spaces with the minimap.
-There are two ways to use the minimap, while panning and from the sidebar.
+There are two ways to use the minimap, while panning and from the footer buttons.

 ## While Panning